-As opposed to LSM, alternative numerical approach to solve the American-style option pricing is the finite difference (FD) method.
+As opposed to LSM, alternative numerical approach to solve the American-style option pricing is the finite-difference (FD) method.
 The elegance of this method lies in the fact that it marches from maturity to present, which naturally fits into the requirement of backward recursive optimization in stopping time problems.
-We restrict the discussion within low-dimensional only, i.e., 1D, for maximum efficiency and accuracy.
-The most generic model reliable in replicating the market characteristics and solvable under 1D FD PDE is of the form of local volatility, under which the option price $V^{FD}(S,t)$ as function of underlying spot $S$ and time $t$ satisfies:
+We restrict the discussion within 1D for maximum efficiency.
+The local volatility setting as describe in Sec.\ref{sec:ModelSettings-LocalVolatility} with $d=1$ is solvable under 1D FD PDE, under which the option price $V^{FD}(S,t)$ as function of underlying spot $S$ (omitting the subscript $i$ for the mono underlying case) and time $t$ satisfies:

 within the time domain $(t_k,t_{k+1}]$, and subjected to the initial condition $V^{FD}(S,T)=Z(S,T)$ and transition conditions around $t_k$ due to obstacle problem as

 for holder's exercise; and